ug2454/AIFirewall/README.md

 ## 13. Interactive Demo Included

-This repository now ships with a self-contained HTML demo that implements the Micro Motion CAPTCHA:
+This repository now ships with a self-contained HTML demo that implements the Micro Motion GAME:

 1. Open `index.html` in any modern desktop browser (no build step required).
 2. Follow the instruction panel, hover the glowing start node, and move the cursor through the neon path.